 2).
 What type of tour/trip are you on along the Geiranger-Trollstigen road?

-Day trip □ Shorter stay (1-2 nights) Round trip/passing g through O t
+Day trip □ Shorter stay (1-2 nights) Longer stay (at least 3 nights) □ Round trip/passing through □ Other

-Longer stay (at least 3 nights)Other

 3).
 Which road/direction are you coming from now?